Right Arrow

 How does AI video analytics support compliance and investigations?

-AI-powered platforms automatically document safety violations, such as missing PPE or restricted area entry.
-This speeds up incident investigations, supports OSHA reporting, and provides visual evidence for audits.
+AI-powered platforms create records of potential safety violations, such as missing PPE or restricted area entry.
+This speeds up incident investigations, supports OSHA reporting, and delivers visual evidence for audits.

 What’s the best way to integrate safety technology with existing camera systems?

-Automated alerts, real-time risk detection, and easy video search mean safety teams spend less time on manual reviews and more time on prevention.
-This reduces administrative burden and improves morale.
+Automated alerts, real-time risk detection, and easy video search mean safety teams spend less time on manual reviews and more time on forward-looking safety measures.
+This lessens administrative hurdle and boosts morale.

 About the author